 Harlequin Floors expands its home studio equipment range to help both professional and amateur dancers to train safely at home during the Covid-19 lockdown

-Harlequin Floors, the global leader in advanced technology floors and studio equipment for the performing arts, has expanded its range of dedicated home studio equipment due to a rise in demand for dance mats and ballet barres from both professional and amateur dancers during the coronavirus pandemic.
+Harlequin Floors, the global leader in advanced technology floors and studio equipment for the performing arts, has expanded its range of dedicated home studio equipment due to a rise in demand for portable dance floors and ballet barres from both professional and amateur dancers during the coronavirus pandemic.”

 Harlequin Floors works with dance scientists, experts in biomechanics and dancers themselves to produce the best possible flooring for dance; one which safeguards dancers from slips and falls, and helps protect against longer-term stress injuries.
 The injuries that can occur when practising on an unsuitable floor include sprained ankles and hamstrings, knee and tendon issues and even bone fractures from bad falls.
 The need to maintain similar levels of safety when dancing from home is paramount.